Frequently Asked Questions + My Answers = Helpfully divided into sections!

 A. In 2012-2013, when I made the bulk of my youtube content, it was after I sold a TV show to an online multi-channel network that wanted to get into the scripted space, but mostly managed Youtube talent.
 They asked me to make lots of beauty and fashion videos while the show was in development, and to grow my subscriber base by collaborating with their talent as though I was on-camera talent, instead of a showrunner.

 The show, which was called Watson, was a premium digital series pitched as Veronica Mars meets The Lizzie Bennett Diaries, and I was told it was a Sure Thing.
-Spoiler: it wasn’t.
+(Spoiler: it wasn’t.)
 After writing the entire first season, our budget got pulled, and we never got to shoot a single episode.
 None of my writers were paid for their work, myself included.
-Even worse, the network owned my Youtube channels, so they got paid from ad sales for every video I made.
-Which meant that not only had I written six half-hour episodes for $0, every time I put content online, the people who owed me thousands of dollars were MAKING MONEY.
-So I stopped making content because the whole situation sucked, and it wasn’t fair, and even worse, I couldn’t talk about it online because they owned the show.
+Even worse, the network now owned my Youtube channels, so they got paid from ad sales for every video I made.
+Which meant that not only had I written six half-hour episodes that no one would ever see, for free, every time I put content online, the people who owed me thousands of dollars were MAKING MONEY.
+So I stopped making content because the whole situation sucked, and it wasn’t fair, and even worse, I couldn’t really talk about it online because they owned the show.

 Q. Ugh.
 That sucks.
 So are you still writing scripts?

 A. Yes.
-Thankfully, after selling and writing Watson, I was offered representation as a TV and film writer by a major agency in Los Angeles.
+Thankfully, after selling and writing Watson, I was offered representation as a TV and film writer by the top film agency in Los Angeles.
 Since then, I’ve gone on to sell a screenplay and to pitch a number of original TV shows, none of which are things I can really talk about in the FAQ of my website.
 So technically I am a working screenwriter as well as a novelist.